-While the world welcomes the new year in loud discotheques and concerts, Tibet has its own vibrant way of embracing Losar—the Tibetan new year—which falls in the month of February.
+While the world welcomes the new year in loud discotheques and concerts, Tibet has its own vibrant way of embracing Losar Tibetan New Year—which falls in February.
 The merry affair is an extravagant display of Tibetan traditions, customs, and beliefs blended with enthusiasm and excitement.
 It is also the time when farmers celebrate the harvest.
+Here’s what Losar is about and why you must attend this kaleidoscopic Tibetan New Year 2024.

-Losar – the Tibetan New Year: Celebrations
+Losar – The Tibetan New Year: Celebrations

 The Tibetan word Losar means New Year.
 Also known as Bal Gyal Lo, Losar celebrations include three days of revelry and merrymaking.
 They are a much-awaited event that features prayers, chanting, folk music, dance drama, and many other performances.
-The celebrations also include interesting competitions such as arrow shooting and horse racing.
+The celebrations also include exciting competitions such as arrow shooting and horse racing.

 The grand festivities create a beautiful holiday time for culture enthusiasts and photographers.
 It is also an excellent opportunity for solo travellers and families to explore the traditions and customs of Tibet.
-Attending the spring new year and participating in the Tibetan festivities is truly a delight.
+Attending the spring new year and participating in the Tibetan festivities is a delight.

 Also Read: Sakya Monastery